How To Maintain Stable Blood Sugar Levels

 - Short-term (acute) or long-term (chronic) pain

-- Insufficient insulin or insulin resistance
+- Insufficient insulin

 How to know if you have unstable blood sugar levels